Yann39/self-hosted/README.md

       version: "v1.7.0"
 ```

-See the file _apps/traefik/traefik.yml_ from this repository.
+You can take a look at the _apps/traefik/traefik.yml_ file from this repository.

 ## Configure target applications

 In order for Sablier to be able to contact the containers to start and stop them,
-we need to change the configuration of the target service to use a dynamic configuration file instead of Docker labels.
+we need to change the configuration of the target service to use a **dynamic configuration file** instead of **Docker labels**.
 Indeed, Traefik no longer has access to container labels when a container is not running.

-We will configure Sablier for the Dashdot application, but it can be applied to any container :
+We will configure Sablier for the Dashdot application as an example, but it can be applied to any container :

 ```mermaid
 flowchart LR